 The Nominating and ESG Committee will consider written proposals from shareholders for nominees for director.
-Any such nominations should be submitted to the Nominating and ESG Committee c/o the Corporate Secretary and should include the following information: (a) all information relating to such nominee that is required to be disclosed pursuant to Regulation 14A under the Securities Exchange Act of 1934, as amended (the "Exchange Act") (including such person's written consent to being named in the Proxy Statement as a nominee and to serving as a director if elected); (b) the name(s) and address(es) of the shareholder(s) making the nomination and the number of shares of Common Stock that are owned beneficially and of record by such shareholder(s); (c) appropriate biographical information required by the Bylaws of the Company or otherwise reasonably requested by the Company.
+Any such nominations should be submitted to the Nominating and ESG Committee c/o the Corporate Secretary and should include the following information: (a) all information relating to such nominee that is required to be disclosed pursuant to Regulation 14A under the Securities Exchange Act of 1934, as amended (the "Exchange Act") (including such person's written consent to being named in the Proxy Statement as a nominee and to serving as a director if elected); (b) the name(s) and address(es) of the shareholder(s) making the nomination and the number of shares of Common Stock that are owned beneficially and of record by such shareholder(s); (c) appropriate biographical information and a statement as to the qualification of the nominee; and (d) any other applicable information required by the Bylaws of the Company or otherwise reasonably requested by the Company.
 Such nominations should be submitted in the timeframe regarding nominations described in the Bylaws of the Company and under the caption "Shareholder Proposals for the Annual Meeting for Fiscal Year 2024" below.